 viaSpluga: from Zillis to Andeer

-From Zillis follow Via Spluga in the direction of Donat.
-The first section is not particularly attractive as it follows the road, which is not very busy.
-After crossing the motorway, Via Spluga leads up a narrow path along a stream.
+From Zillis follow Via Spluga towards Donat.
+The first section is not particularly attractive, as it follows the road, which is not very busy.
+After crossing under the motorway, the Via Spluga leads up a narrow path along a stream.
 This path is not accessible by wheelchair.
-By wheelchair you have to continue to follow the road to Donat.
-From Donat, take Via Spluga again via a well-developed dirt road across imposing gorges in the direction of Clugin.
+With the wheelchair you have to continue to follow the road to Donat.
+From Donat you drive again the Via Spluga over a well-developed dirt road over imposing gorges in the direction of Clugin.
 Along this path you will find a nice barbecue area.
-Immediately after the barbecue area, Via Spluga leads down a narrow path steeply, so that you have to take a wheelchair back onto the road in the direction of Clugin.
-In Clugin you will meet Via Spluga again, which you can now follow again.
-The path towards Andeer is a well-passable forest path.
-Andeer himself then becomes a bumpy affair, as almost all village streets are paved with cobblestones; beautiful to look at, but not ideal for wheelchairs.
-In Andeer itself, much is wheelchair accessible thanks to the thermal bath.
-Even the church, which stands on a hill, can be reached by a lift.
-A beautiful hike through forests and meadows with homely Schamser villages, where one almost thinks that time has stopped.
-Not only the famous ceiling paintings of the church Zillis are worth seeing, also the church Clugin shows impressive murals from the 12th century.
-Andeer trumps some stately houses.
-If you want, you can take a relaxing dip in the thermal bath at the end.
+Immediately after the barbecue area, Via Spluga leads a narrow path steeply down, so that you have to switch back to the road in the direction of Clugin with your wheelchair.
+In Clugin you will again meet via Spluga, which you can now follow again.
+The path towards Andeer is a well-navigable forest path.
+Andeer himself then becomes a bumpy affair, as almost all village streets are paved with cobblestones; nice to look at, but not ideal for wheelchairs.
+In Andeer itself, many things are wheelchair accessible thanks to the thermal bath.
+Even the church, which stands on a hill, can be reached by lift.
+A beautiful hike through forests and meadows with homely Schams villages, where you almost think time has stood still.
+Not only the famous ceiling paintings of the church Zillis are worth seeing, also the church Clugin impressively shows murals from the 12th century.
+Andeer trumps with some stately houses.
+If you want, you can take a relaxing bath in the thermal bath at the end.

 Responsible for this content Viamala Tourismus.